manjuvee/testing1223/README.md

     oc new-project $ABP_PROJECT
     ```

 2. Create an image pull secret called `ibm-entitlement-key` for the cluster to be able to pull the images from the container registry.
 We'll have to create the key in both the projects:
     - `openshift-marketplace` to be able to initialize the `CatalogSource` that provides the Openshift Operator Catalog with the operators of `IBM Cloud Pak for Automation` (and)
     - the project in which `IBM Cloud Pak for Automation` is being installed

     ```
     oc create secret docker-registry ibm-entitlement-key --docker-server=$IMG_REG_HOST --docker-username=$IMG_REG_USER --docker-password=$IMG_REG_PASSWORD -n openshift-marketplace oc secrets link default ibm-entitlement-key --for=pull -n openshift-marketplace

     oc create secret docker-registry stg-key --docker-server=$ZEN_IMG_REG_HOST --docker-username=$ZEN_IMG_REG_USER --docker-password=$ZEN_IMG_REG_PASSWORD -n openshift-marketplace oc secrets link default stg-key --for=pull -n openshift-marketplace

     oc create secret docker-registry ibm-entitlement-key --docker-server=$IMG_REG_HOST --docker-username=$IMG_REG_USER --docker-password=$IMG_REG_PASSWORD -n $ABP_PROJECT
     ```

+    ## OR
+    Add the image pull secret ibm-entitlement-key as part of the Global pull-secret

+      a.
+Run below command.
+This will create a .dockerconfigjson file in your current directory.
+      ```
+      oc extract secret/pull-secret -n openshift-config --to=.
+      ```
+      b.Encode your API key, using the below command
+      ```
+      printf "iamapikey:My_API_KEY" | base64
+      ```
+      c.
+Take a backup of the .dockerconfigjson and then add the following snippet to the .dockerconfigjson file :
+      ```
+      "us.icr.io": {
+        "auth": "The_encoded_API_Key_you_got_in_step_3",
+        "email": "your_ibm_email_id"
+      }
+      ```
+      d.
+Update the data keys by running the below command
+      ```
+      oc set data secret/pull-secret -n openshift-config --from-file=.dockerconfigjson
+      ```
+      e.
+Try oc get nodes.
+Wait till all the nodes arrive at the Ready Status.
+      f.
+Once all the nodes are Ready, re-check your pod status.
+All the pods should be running now.

 3. Add the `IBM Common Services` operators to the Openshift Operator Hub catalog

     ```sh